 Then, I saw a toddler who was trying to “shoot” everyone with his plastic rifle.
 I heard his mom say, “Just ask her.
 Just ask her.”
 I turned around, but the little boy was too shy to ask me anything.
 So, the mom said her son wanted to know if I had a rifle on me.
 What?!
 Turns out he saw my new hiker sun umbrella, which was in a black sheath, and thought it was a gun.
 Ha!
 I used that umbrella quite a bit today, as it was so warm.

 At the end of the day, I met Judy Kirkwood, aka Ten-Miler, at Lake Delancy Campground.
 She had driven all the way up from Boca Raton to join me for a few days.
-I still had two more miles to go to finish my day when we met, so she drove ahead to meet me there: a spot where the trail crossed a dirt fire road.
+I still had 2 more miles (3.2 km) to go to finish my day when we met, so she drove ahead to meet me there: a spot where the trail crossed a dirt fire road.
 However, she only had a partial map on her, and we ended up being separated for more than an hour.

 I didn’t have cell service at this dirt road, and thus couldn’t call her to tell her where I was.
 So, I had to hike back (and hitch a ride) to Lake Delancy, where I had one bar and could reach her.